Date of Degree

 Copyright 2010 Kimberly R. Anderson

 Anderson, Kimberly Rose.
-"Computational fluid dynamics (CFD) study investigating the effects of torso geometry simplification on aspiration efficiency." thesis, University of Iowa, 2010.
+"Computational fluid dynamics (CFD) study investigating the effects of torso geometry simplification on aspiration efficiency."
+MS (Master of Science) thesis, University of Iowa, 2010.